COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Dataset Analysis

-\textbf{Large-scale Relevance Annotation:} Many existing FAQ datasets seemed to overlook annotation scale (see Table \ref{tbl:compare}).
-However, that would hurt the reliability of evaluating since many true positive $\langle$Query, FAQ item$\rangle$ tuples are omitted.
-As suggested in \cite{Manning-IR}, for each user query, we constructed a relatively large-scale candidate pool to reduce the chance of missing true positive tuples.
-Based on this annotation procedure, we obtained 39760 annotated $\langle$Query, FAQ item$\rangle$ tuples, each of which is annotated by at least three annotators to reduce annotation bias.
-Furthermore, we find that there are 7856 (19.76\%) positive tuples (i.e., mean score $>$ 3).
-Besides, from the perspective of FAQ Bank, 6648 FAQ items among 7117 English non-forum items appear at least once in Initial Candidate Pool (as described in Section \ref{AnnotatedRelevanceSetConstruction}), and 3790 of them have at least one ``matched" (i.e., positive) user query.
+\textbf{Large-scale Relevance Annotation:} Many existing FAQ datasets overlooked annotation scale (Table \ref{tbl:compare}); yet, that would hurt the evaluation reliability since many true positive $\langle$Query, FAQ item$\rangle$ tuples were omitted.
+Following \citet{Manning-IR}, for each user query, we constructed a large-scale candidate pool to reduce the chance of missing true positive tuples.
+The annotation procedure yielded 39760 annotated tuples, each of which is annotated by at least 3 people to reduce annotation bias.

-\textbf{Multilingual}: \cough includes 6768 FAQ items covering 18 non-English languages.
-However, since we do not include them in evaluation at the current stage (see Section \ref{eval}), we leave the discussion of this multilingual perspective to Appendix \ref{multi-language}.

-Table \ref{tbl:index_English} and \ref{tbl:index_Non-English} in the Appendix show the detailed breakdown of \cough dataset by sources for English and non-English FAQ items, respectively.